How to Activate Free Parental Controls

 For social media monitoring and internet blocking of the darkest places on the web, you may want to consider paid parental control options.
 These also including monitoring of suspicious texts, Internet searches and geo tracking for when kids are away from home.
 If in doubt, start with free options.
 This is the reason we created our free parental control guide.
 At the very least, every parents should have the available basic protection settings in place.
 This is a process you can include your kids in, so they are aware of their boundaries when free parental controls are not enough.

 Download the Free Guide to setting up Free Parental Controls on your various devices.
-It also show you free software and free parental control app downloads to help you explore more automated solutions.
+It also shows you free software and free parental control app downloads to help you explore more automated solutions.